Pawa-IT-Solutions/cloud-mastery-docs/docs/setup-backend-pipeline.md

 9. Click the **Create** button at the bottom of the page to save your trigger.

-## Triggering Your First Automated Deployment
+### Step 3: Trigger Your First Automated Deployment

 To trigger our pipeline, we need to push a new commit to our GitHub repository.
 We'll make a small, cosmetic change to do this.